Lake Adger Parkway waterfront lot on north-facing cove, Mill Spring NC

 What It Offers

-Direct waterfront access on a private, spring-fed lake.
+Direct waterfront access on a quiet, restricted-use spring-fed lake.
 Floating dock already installed.
 Quiet, wooded setting with cove privacy.
 Proximity to equestrian trails and Tryon International Equestrian Center.
 Foothills elevation (mild climate, four seasons without mountain extremes).
 Community hiking and equestrian trails.

 What It Asks